 Valentina Palonen is a Finnish-Australian visual artist based in Melbourne, Australia.
 Her work combines figuration, vivid colour and motifs of the natural world to respond to contemporary experiences of the environment.
 She has exhibited extensively across a range of gallery spaces, undertaken residencies both locally and abroad, including at the Cité Internationale des Arts in Paris (2012 & 2015), and has been the recipient of various awards including an Australia Council New Work grant (2012) and NAVA’s Janet Holmes à Court Artist grant (2012).
-She was recently commissioned to make a significant new artwork by Nillumbik Shire Council (2020), and her work has also been shortlisted for a range of prizes including the Brett Whiteley Travelling Art Scholarship (2013), Keith & Elisabeth Murdoch Travelling Fellowship (2011 & 2015), and more recently The Bayside Acquisitive Art Prize (2016).
+She was recently commissioned to make a significant new artwork by Nillumbik Shire Council (2020), and her work has also been shortlisted for a range of prizes including the Brett Whiteley Travelling Art Scholarship (2013), Keith & Elisabeth Murdoch Travelling Fellowship (2011 & 2015), The Bayside Acquisitive Art Prize (2016), and more recently The Albany Art Prize (2018).

 Valentina has completed a Master of Fine Art (by research) (2012) at the Victorian College of the Arts, the University of Melbourne, and is currently a PhD candidate at RMIT University.

-She is represented by Gould Galleries in Melbourne, Australia.
+Valentina Palonen is represented by Gould Creative in Melbourne, Australia.

 Artist Statement (2017)